 The Selection interval type calculates a time interval defined by the end or occurrence of the specified number of actions or statuses.
-Stat Server in restricted cluster mode logs an error if you specify Selection for the time profile.
-This interval type does not apply.
 A Selection interval lasts until the current time, or until the last action or status out of the specified number of actions or statuses has occurred (for instantaneous actions) or ended (for durable actions and statuses).
 The first time interval starts when Stat Server starts calculating a particular statistic.
 At a given moment, no more than the specified number of actions or statuses can occur during one Selection interval.